Each Drop Counts: A wheat farmer pivots to smart irrigation

 • Water pressure and flow rates: Sensors highlight inefficiencies instantly, so no more wasted water dripping onto barren ground.

 • Moisture levels in the soil: A network of ground sensors tells him exactly how much water the wheat needs, and where.
-Raul’s land is level for the most part, but his soil type slightly varies in different fields.
+Raul’s land is good for the most part, but his soil type slightly varies in different fields.

 • Pivot speed and position: He can track the system’s movements and adjust settings remotely to avoid over, or under, watering specific zones.

-The smart farming way
+The smart farming model:

 One morning, Raul got an alert about an anomaly in the system.
 A sensor had detected reduced water flow in one of the pivot arms.
 Instead of rushing out to inspect the entire system, he pulled up the dashboard.
-A clogged nozzle was the culprit, and Raul dispatched his son to fix it.
+A clogged nozzle was the culprit.
+Raul dispatched his son to fix it.

 The bottom line